 One huge advantage over foundry castings, besides the lower price, is that they are extremely light but very strong and are easily hung on the wall on just a picture hook or nail.
-Our wall-mounted casts will come ready to hang with string or picture wire on the reverse.
+Our wall-mounted casts will come ready to hang.
 In smaller castings we may use the bronze resin to create solid, more weighty casts which can be free standing or attached to a base.
-Because bronze is a heavy metal, these solid casts are reassuringly weighty, adding to their sense of quality.
+Because bronze is a heavy metal, these solid casts are a reassuringly weighty, quality item.

-Cold castings are warm to the touch, unlike foundry metal castings, and are more easily scratched or damaged than real bronze.
-They are however a brilliant compromise when cost is a factor, offering beautiful, high end, bespoke portrait sculptures to anyone, irrespective of income.
+Metal resins are warm to the touch, unlike foundry metal castings, and are a little less robust than solid metals.
+They are however a brilliant compromise when cost is a factor, offering beautiful, high end, bespoke portrait sculptures at an affordable price.

 Ageing and Oxidation

-Just like fondry bronze, the exposed metal surface of these casts can also be aged with chemical patinas to mimic the effect of age and weather.
-A ‘verdigris’ green is thus another option although it’s more pronounced on copper resins.
+Just like foundry bronze, the exposed metal surface of these casts can also be aged with chemical patinas to mimic the effect of age and weather.
+A ‘verdigris’ green on copper or bronze resin is thus another option.

 During the late 1950’s a UK based sculptor called John Tiranti developed the “Cold Cast Resin Metal” process which was to make such an impact in his field.
 Using the newly available synthetic resins, developed during after after the second world war, it provided an improved technique to that of bronze coloured plaster casts which were their predecessor.
 This breakthrough transformed the sculpture world for ever, providing an alternative to expensive foundry based, lost wax, bronze casting.
 Available to any sculptor, amateur or professional, without the need for special equipment it has radically changed the way sculptors work and produce originals, often being used as a sample before taking orders for the same piece in foundry bronze.